action jackson

 out.
 I don't ride water but If I were riding water I would wear one as well.
 I don't have a problem with reducing risk if I can.

 Also it's interesting that they remark about how different the ice is just a few kilometers away.
-We have similar situations here where one lake
+We have similar situations here where one lake will

-and you have to really know what does what at each lake.
+have to really know what does what at each lake.

 I hope everyone who went in is ok.